jensprog/steam-api/README.md

 - PostgreSQL for production-grade relational data storage.
 - SQLAlchemy for database abstraction and migration support.
 - JWT for stateless authentication fitting REST principles.

-This is the first time developing in Python, most of the tech stack I researched on google and asked AI for help with recommended different frameworks and libraries.

-## Reflection

-The hardest part about creating the API was that I chose a new tech stack that I have never tried before.
-I wasn't that familiar with Python not using any curly brackets and that formatting is really important to get the code working as you would expect.

-I learned new frameworks like FastAPI, SQLAlchemy for a relational database, PostgreSQL and I almost forgot (thanks to the clean code quiz I rembemered) to not mix high-level and low-level modules.
-I have not tried to seed data into a database before, use the ETL process to get the data that you want, transform it, then load it into the database.

-If I could go back with the knowledge I have now, I would structure my work better.
-I had a vision and a plan written down before hand but somewhere along the way I steered of course and that made things frustrating and I lost track of my vision for a bit.
-I would also recommend myself to read up on and learn more about the frameworks and libraries before hand.

 ## Acknowledgements